Fukuoka Airport: Future developments

 Although Fukuoka is known as one of the most convenient airports in Japan, it is constrained both by its inner-city location and by its single runway.
 The International Terminal was opened in 1999.
 Operations at the airport began to exceed its capacity of 145,000 annual flights in 2012, the year in which several new low-cost carriers began operation.
 The Japan Civil Aviation Bureau has announced that Fukuoka will be designated as a "congested airport" (IATA Level 3) from late March 2016, meaning that the airport will be subject to slot restrictions and operators will have to receive five-year permits from JCAB in order to operate at FUK.

 With Fukuoka's ambitions to become a hub for business and travel in East Asia, moving the airport further inland or to an offshore artificial island to accommodate increased traffic has been considered.
 However, the idea of a new airport in the sea off Shingu has been opposed by environmentalists.
 The Gan-no-su coastal area has also been mooted, and it was the site of an airfield in the 1940s, but similar environmental concerns exist there.
 There is some debate as to whether a new airport is really needed, given the cost, the environmental problems, and the available capacity at alternates Kitakyushu Airport and Saga Airport, though much more distant from the city center.

 Second runway

-As of July 2013, the Japanese government was considering building a second 2,800 m parallel runway within the existing airfield at a cost of 180 billion yen, two-thirds of which would be borne by the national government and the remaining third of which would be borne by the local government by 2019.
+In 2013, the Japanese government was considering building a second 2,500 m parallel runway within the existing airfield at a cost of 180 billion yen, two-thirds of which would be borne by the national government and the remaining third of which would be borne by the local government by 2019.
 As of April 2017, FUK will follow the model of other airports nationwide and undergo privatization.
-The second runway officially went into operations in March 2025.
+The second runway officially went into operations in March 2025, to be used only for international departures.
+Due to its proximity to the first runway, both cannot be used simultaneously.

 International terminal

-Construction to double the size of the international passenger terminal is scheduled for completion in March 2025.
+Construction to double the size of the international passenger terminal was completed in March 2025.
 Prior to that, the transportation center, "access hall", in the international terminal will be completed in November 2024.
-A new eight-storey car park was completed in January 2023.
-An airport bus-only road connecting the two terminals is scheduled to open in November 2024.
+A new eight-story parking garage was completed in January 2023.
+An airport bus-only road connecting the two terminals was opened in November 2024.